 Sharyn has been a participant in The JNC’s Gathering the Dots program, and in the Creative Writing group.

-She says, “The JNC has gotten
+“The JNC has gotten

 me out and about and

 has enabled me to interact